ceedee666/online-lecture-setup/README.md

 # My Setup for Online Lectures

-With this document I want to provide a short reference of the setup I use to record a live stream lectures.
+With this document I want to provide a short reference of the setup I use to record and live stream lectures.
-Over the last few weeks i tried quite a collection of tools and have now a setup that works very well for me.
+Over the last semester I tried quite a collection of tools and have now a setup that works very well for me.
 Note, that I'm by no means an expert in recording and production of videos.
 Most certainly there are better variants to everything described below.